 The funny thing about the full petticoats is that the next day we were just as apt to wear a really tight skirt. ” Barbara (Madame Hatsey- store closed)

 All that work of keeping the petticoats fluffy and full was a big job.
 The hoop skirt, another Victorian invention, seemed like a better option.
-It was less prone to flattening out, easy to wash and re-thread the hoops, but it had its own problems.
+It was less prone to flattening out and easy to wash and re-thread the hoops, but it had its own problems.
 Hoops do not bend through narrow doorways, down aisles, or into car doors very well.
 To even walk in them required learning to glide along so as not to sway the skirt back and forth like ringing a bell.
-Winter cold weather meant icy cold drafts up the legs but it was worth if it achieved the perfect look.
+Winter cold weather meant icy cold drafts up the legs, but it was worth if it achieved the perfect look.
 If a woman sat wrong or it was windy and the skirt blew up in her face…. mortification for life!
 The dangers of wearing a hoop were plenty, yet they were worn by some along with a petticoat or two on top to avoid showing any hoop lines through the skirt.

 “I did have a hoop at one time but it was a cage hoop that had several loops.
 The idea seemed to be that you could remove some of them to create different styles.
 The ends slid together and went through casings.
 I was a dancing fool and–you guessed it–one of the casings slipped out at the ends.
 It just kept sliding until it was coiled. ” – Barbara